 There are many good free business plan templates around, such as the Federal Government’s business.gov.au template page.
 A good business plan takes time, planning and research to put together, and it’s worth the up-front effort to assess if your idea is viable as a business and how you’re going to make it happen.

 What should be in your business plan?

-- The Industry and Market Analysis – Describer your target market and segment you will focus on, including market demographics, market growth, trends and forecast.
+The Industry and Market Analysis: Describe your target market and segment you will focus on, including market demographics, market growth, trends and forecast.
 Describe the nature of your industry and your competition.

-- Financials – detail financial plan and needs summary, sales forecasts; assumptions; annual income and expenditure; profit and loss statement (P&L); cash flow statement; balance sheet.
+Financials: Include a detailed financial plan and needs summary; sales forecasts, annual income and expenditure, profit and loss statement (P&L), cash flow statement and balance sheet.

 Some key points to focus on are:

 Outline what your core business will be.
 Also what is your offering and who will be your customers.
 This section should also detail your management structure, key products and services, innovations and insurance and legal considerations.
 It can be as simple or as complex as your business is.

 - Defining your market is important to help focus your marketing strategies.
 Are you looking to focus on your area, region, Australia-wide or go international?

 - Consider your products and services closely.
 What is the benefit you are selling?
 What makes you stand out in the market?
 How are you going to promote your business?